Nasr ibn Sayyar: Civil wars and the Abbasid Revolution

 On 13 July 744, Nasr captured and imprisoned al-Kirmani.
-After barely a month, the latter escaped, and his rebellion was joined not only by Azd soldiers, but also by many of the Arab settlers around Marv.
-A tentative truce was initially agreed upon, during which fruitless negotiations were conducted, but after Yazid reconfirmed Nasr in his post, al-Kirmani and the Yemenis—in reality, al-Kirmani's followers included other tribes as well, including most of the Syrians and even some Mudaris, but they were collectively called Yamaniyya in the sources—resumed their revolt.
+After barely a month, the latter escaped, and his rebellion was joined not only by Azd soldiers, but also by many of the Arab settlers around Merv.
+A tentative truce was initially agreed upon, during which fruitless negotiations were conducted, but after Yazid reconfirmed Nasr in his post, al-Kirmani and the Yaman—in reality, al-Kirmani's followers included other tribes as well, including most of the Syrians and even some Mudar, but they were collectively called Yamaniyya in the sources—resumed their revolt.
 Nasr in turn tried to strengthen his own position by enlisting the services of al-Harith ibn Surayj, al-Kirmani's one-time adversary, who enjoyed considerable support among some Arab tribes and especially his fellow Tamimis.
 When Ibn Surayj arrived at Merv in July 745 he was enthusiastically received by the town's inhabitants.
 Scorning Nasr's proposals for cooperation, Ibn Surayj soon withdrew to the countryside and rose in rebellion as well.
-Ibn Surayj was also able to exploit the unpopularity of Marwan II among the Mudaris and Nasr's followers, even though Nasr recognized him as the legitimate caliph in exchange for his own confirmation to his post.
+Ibn Surayj was also able to exploit the unpopularity of Marwan II among the Mudar and Nasr's followers, even though Nasr recognized him as the legitimate caliph in exchange for his own confirmation to his post.
 Exploiting this resentment, Ibn Surayj soon gathered around him an army of over 3,000 men.

-In March 746 Ibn Surayj's army attacked Marv, but was repulsed with many casualties, and he then made common cause with al-Kirmani—of whose activities between his escape in 744 and this point nothing is known.
+In March 746 Ibn Surayj's army attacked Merv, but was repulsed with many casualties, and he then made common cause with al-Kirmani—of whose activities between his escape in 744 and this point nothing is known.
 With Marwan II still trying to consolidate his own position in Syria and Mesopotamia, Nasr was bereft of any hopes of reinforcement, and the allied armies of Ibn Surayj and al-Kirmani drove him out of Merv towards the end of 746.
 Nasr retreated to Nishapur, but within days al-Kirmani and Ibn Surayj fell out among themselves and clashed, resulting in the death of Ibn Surayj.
 Al-Kirmani then destroyed the Tamimi quarters in the city, a shocking act, as dwellings were traditionally considered exempt from warfare in Arab culture.
 As a result, the Mudari tribes, hitherto reserved towards Nasr, now came over to him.
 Backed by them, especially the Qays settled around Nishapur, Nasr now resolved to take back the capital.
-During summer 747, Nasr's and al-Kirmani's armies confronted each other before the walls of Marv, occupying two fortified camps and skirmishing with each other for several months.
-The fighting stopped only when news came of the start of the Hashimi uprising under Abu Muslim.
+During summer 747, Nasr's and al-Kirmani's armies confronted each other before the walls of Merv, occupying two fortified camps and skirmishing with each other for several months.
+The fighting stopped only when news came of the start of the Hashimiyya uprising under Abu Muslim.